SlizR/Nil_OS/README.md

 # Nil OS - lightweight OS | Secured by EVADE

 Nil OS is a lightweight, modular, and highly customizable operating system based on [**Root Core**](https://github.com/SlizR/root_core) Linux.
-> Note!
+> **Note!
 Root Core does not use a Unix-like system!
 It uses a custom launch system similar to Linux's Timmy Core.
 Nil OS uses Root Core, but with a modified structure: the underlying system is .sb modules rather than .gz (although Root Core has been modified slightly to accommodate the .img > initrfs.img system).
-It is designed for minimal resource usage, fast boot times, and maximum user control over both the runtime environment and the persistent storage model.
+It is designed for minimal resource usage, fast boot times, and maximum user control over both the runtime environment and the persistent storage model.**

+> **WARNING!**

+> All previous versions before 6.6 are not working, there are updates, but version 6.4 has a different architecture and does not have a GUI/UI, version 6.5 was not tested and it turned out to be a problem with the kernel and screen, and after version 6.5, 6.6 was also not working, after correction it is working**

 Nil OS provides an extensible architecture suitable for embedded systems, experimental Linux environments, custom live distributions, and minimalistic desktop setups.